 What are the Active Compounds in Cloves?

+The medicinal properties of plants are most commonly attributed to their bioactive compounds.
+Cloves contains a wide range of powerful plant compounds that are shown to be responsible for its numerous health benefits.
 The primary active compounds in cloves include: Eugenol (up to 90%), acetyl eugenol, beta-caryophyllene and vanillin; nigericin, crategolic acid; tannins, gallotannic acid, methyl salicylate, the flavonoids eugenin, kaempferol, rhamnetin, and eugenitin; triterpenoids like oleanolic acid, stigmasterol and campesterol; and several sesquiterpenes.

 Are Cloves Safe?